NguyenIsHere/NguyenIsHere/README.md

 ---

 ## 🎨 About Me
 When I’m not writing code or architecting systems, I’m diving into the world of **design**.
-From creating sleek interfaces to designing eye-catching F&B posters, I love blending creativity with functionality.
+From creating sleek interfaces to designing eye-catching F&B posters, I love blending creativity with functionality 🦕.

 ---